rebeccalarner/sdk-codegen/proto/grpc_proxy/README.md

 7. Tests for java support functions.
 8. Add support fro productionized SSL connection.
 9. Separate client into another project.
 Tests utilizing should go with the client.
+10. Consider creating a new runtime that can be embedded in helltool.
+Note sure it can be done.
+Basically it would call the internal ruby API endpoint and negate the need for an extra network hop.
+Gets http2 for free?